-Addons provide ways to customize translation workflow.
-They can be installed in the translation component view, and work behind the scenes.
-Addon management is available from the $Manage \downarrow Addons$ menu of each respective translation component for admins.
+Addons provide ways to customize and automate the translation workflow.
+Admins can add and mangage addons from the $Manage \downarrow Addons$ menu of each respective translation component.

-Powered by Weblate 4.4 About Weblate Legal Contact Documentation Donate to Weblate
+Powered by Weblate 4.5.1 About Weblate Legal Contact Documentation Donate to Weblate